mariusz-kabala/adverity-challenge/README.md

 ## Potential impromevents
 - better design (sorry I'm not a designer), support mobile
 - allow user to choose date format in csv file
-- allow user to setup cvs field separator - now only comma separator is supported
+- allow user to setup csv field separator - now only comma separator is supported
 - implement lazy loading in `<MultiSelectDropdown />` component - right now if field has many values (like for example `Campaign` field in the example data) application is loosing frames when the list of values is being displayed
 - use events (by reusing EventTarget interface) instead of callbacks in `readFileByChunk`
 - introduce data validation layer